 After an investigation by developers, ecosystem teams, and security auditors, it appears affected addresses were at one point created, imported, or used in Slope mobile wallet applications.
 1/2— Solana Status (@SolanaStatus) August 3, 2022

 Solana Labs co-founder Anatoly Yakovenko said that those people who used the seed phrase in Slope were already compromised.

 If you have ever imported a seed phrase into slope, consider it compromized.
 Move all the assets to a new non slope wallet.
+This is a publication from community cryptodefix.com.
 Even if the attack didn't claim those tokens yet, the phrase is leaked.
 Just a matter of time https://t.co/pCBx8jRwcO— SMS aey.sol, 🇺🇸 (@aeyakovenko) August 3, 2022

 The Slope developers themselves write that a number of wallets have been compromised and the team is actively investigating the incident.
 The specific reason for the hack is unknown.
 Slope developers urge users to create new wallets with new seed phrases.

 See below for our official statement on the breach situation (now posted to our Medium).— Slope (@slope_finance) August 3, 2022

 We empathize with everyone affected, and are doing our best to solve and rectify the situation.https://t.co/E9xrKbdLOy

 Pahntom, whose customers were also affected, believes that the exploit used for the hack is related to Slope.
 Some experts claim that the developers stored the seed phrases on centralized servers, which were subsequently hacked.